Articles & Guides

-Online dating websites are filled with well-intentioned daters, but scammers also use them to take advantage of those looking for love.
+Online dating websites are filled with well-intentioned daters, but scammers can also use them to take advantage of those looking for love.
 According to the Federal Trade Commission (FTC), Americans lost a whopping $547 million to romance scams in 2021, and these crimes are on the rise.
-With increased awareness of what to look out for, senior daters and their caregivers can help reduce the chances of falling victim to online dating romance scams — and other scams targeting seniors.
+With increased awareness of what to look out for, senior daters and caregivers can help reduce the chances of falling victim to online dating romance scams — and other scams targeting seniors

 Older adults should be fully aware of online dating best practices and potential red flags before they fire up a profile.
 If you’re a senior ready to start swiping, or the caregiver for a senior, consider these safety guidelines from experts.